CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Item_Modification/Item_Conditions.md

 # Item Conditions

 Sometimes normal items won't cut it:

-Sometimes we want to be able to specify recipes that only work when the input item fullfills some conditions.
+Sometimes we want to be able to specify recipes that only work when the input item fulfills some conditions.

 Sometimes we want to be able to specify recipes that will produce a special item, be it with NBT-Tag or Damage value or otherwise.

 ## Input Conditions